georgewbar/testkatacoda/jenkins-build-test-deliver/step7.md

-# Clone the repo fork, introduce an error and push
+# Clone the repo fork, introduce an error, push and create a pull request

 ## Clone repo fork
 Now, we are going to clone you organization's repo fork, introduce an error and push it to Github on a new branch that we will call `issue/1` using `<GITHUB_WRITE_USER>` account (note that: we are going to use `<GITHUB_WRITE_USER>` and not `<GITHUB_ADMIN_USER>`) to demonstrate that Github is able to notify Jenkins server on https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/ with the changes made to the Github repo.